 Under the Rules, a Generator is required to comply with the performance standards applicable to its facilities.
-16 That is, it is required to comply with those standards that are set out in its connection agreement.
+That is, it is required to comply with those standards that are set out in its connection agreement.
 A Generator is also required to develop and maintain a performance standards compliance program that is consistent with the template.
-17 Such a program must be developed as soon as reasonably practical, but no later than:
+Such a program must be developed as soon as reasonably practicable, but no later than:

-- six months after the day that AEMO gives notice to the registered participant of registration of the performance standards; or - six months after the day on which the relevant plant commences operation. $\frac{18}{18}$
+- six months after the day that AEMO gives notice to the registered participant of registration of the performance standards; or - six months after the day on which the relevant plant commences operation.

 A Generator is also required to modify its compliance program to be consistent with any amendments made to the template by the Panel, by no later than 6 months after amendments to the template are published, or by a date determined by the Panel.
-19

-The AER is responsible for auditing a Generator's compliance with its compliance program and for investigating breaches, or possible breaches, of its performance standards.
-A Generator is required to maintain compliance program records and other prescribed records20 for seven years, and if requested, deliver such records to the AER within five business days or other specified period.21
+The AER is responsible for monitoring whether Generators' compliance programs meet the mandatory requirements and for investigation of breaches, or possible breaches, of performance standards obligations under clause 4.15 of the Rules.
+A Generator is required to maintain compliance program records and other prescribed records for seven years, and if requested, deliver such records to the AER within five business days or other specified period.